coreagile/prevayler-clj/README.md

 ```

 Important notes -- S3 synchronization happens in a background thread, which
-could run up to 5 seconds behind.
+could run up to 1 second behind.
 It is possible that, if your application shuts
 down unexpectedly right after a persistence change, you will lose data.

+This can be tuned using the `:sleep-time` parameter, allowing you to trade off
+CPU usage for upload latency.

 We're thinking about alternatives to this.
 Current thoughts:
     * Text-based transaction log that gets uploaded?
 Won't work so well for